NathanHoekstra/NathanHoekstra/README.md

 ## 👋 Hey there!
 I'm Nathan

 ### 👨🏻‍💻 About Me
-- 🎓 I'm currently studying Applied Computer Science at Hogeschool Utrecht, The Netherlands.
+- 🎓 I'm currently studying Applied Computer Science at the University of Applied Sciences Utrecht, The Netherlands.
 - 🔭 I'm currently working on my graduation internship at AimValley B.V.
 - 🌱 I’m currently learning C++ again since I have used Python for a long time.
 - 📫 You can shoot me an email at dev@nathanhoekstra.nl!
-- ⚡ Fun fact: My website is in maintanance for almost a year now 🤦‍♂️
+- ⚡ Fun fact: My website is in maintanance mode for almost a year now 🤦‍♂️

 ### 🛠 Tech Stack
 ![Python](https://img.shields.io/badge/-Python-05122A?style=flat&logo=python)&nbsp;